Readers Question: What is the difference between monetary and fiscal policy?

-- Fiscal Policy can have more supply side effects on the wider economy.
-E.g. to reduce inflation – higher tax and lower spending would not be popular and the government may be reluctant to purse this.
-Also lower spending could lead to reduced public services and the higher income tax could create disincentives to work.
+- Fiscal policy can have more supply side effects on the wider economy.
+E.g. to reduce inflation – higher tax and lower spending would not be popular, and the government may be reluctant to pursue this.
+Also, lower spending could lead to reduced public services, and the higher income tax could create disincentives to work.

 - Monetary policy is quicker to implement.
 Interest rates can be set every month.
 A decision to increase government spending may take time to decide where to spend the money.

 - Targeting inflation is too narrow.
-This meant Central banks ignored an unsustainable boom in housing market and bank lending.
+During the period 2000-2007, inflation was low but central banks ignored an unsustainable boom in the housing market and bank lending.

-- Liquidity Trap.
+- Liquidity trap.
 In a recession, cutting interest rates may prove insufficient to boost demand because banks don’t want to lend and consumers are too nervous to spend.
-Interest rates were cut from 5% to 0.5% in March 2009, but this didn’t solve recession in UK.
+Interest rates were cut from 5% to 0.5% in March 2009, but this didn’t solve recession in the UK.

-- Even quantitative easing – creating money may be ineffective if banks just want to keep the extra money in their balance sheets.
+- Even quantitative easing – creating money may be ineffective if banks just want to keep the extra money on their balance sheets.